agilebits/sm/README.md

 # decrypting all files you have specified in your .sm/manifest
 sm decrypt-all

+# shred all decrypted files based on your .sm/manifest
+# ensuring you do not have secrets in plaintext on disk
 ```

 ## Use jq to validate JSON files